scriptdaemon/manual/metadata.rst

 .. tip::

-	The :bash:`print-manifest-and-spine` tool generates a complete manifest that can be copied-and-pasted into the ebook's metadata file.
+	The :bash:`print-manifest-and-spine` tool generates a complete manifest that can be copied-and-pasted into the ebook’s metadata file.

 #.
 The manifest is in alphabetical order.